antinatura/antinatura.github.io/_pages/uni.md

 <details markdown = 1>
   <summary><b>CMP 104 - Programming with C++</b></summary>

-**Description:** Introduction of fundamental programming constructs within the C++ language.
-A problem-based approach to develop skills fundamental to all object-oriented programming languages.
+**Description:** Introduction of fundamental programming constructs within the C++ language with a problem-based approach to develop skills fundamental to all object-oriented programming languages.

 **Coursework:**
+- Portfolio:
   - Weekly quizzes
   - Coding exercises
 - Project - cyber pet (a simple, interactive program that simulates taking care of a pet).

 **Grade:** A+